-For 2010, base salaries for the Company's Executive Chairman, Executive Vice Chairman, and Chief Executive Officer were established pursuant to their respective employment agreements (described below under the heading "Employment Agreements").
-In establishing the salary of our Chief Executive Officer, the Compensation Committee considered Mr. Metcalf's extensive knowledge of the Company's history, products, strategies, technologies, and culture, as well as the scope of his responsibility as our Chief Executive Officer.
+For 2011, base salaries for the Company's Executive Chairman, Executive Vice Chairman, and Chief Executive Officer were established pursuant to their respective employment agreements (described below under the heading "Employment Agreements") and are subject to annual review by the Compensation Committee.
+Effective April 1, 2011, Mr. Metcalf's salary was increased from \$210,000 to \$220,000.
+In establishing the 2011 base salary of our Chief Executive Officer, the Compensation Committee considered Mr. Metcalf's extensive knowledge of the Company's history, products, strategies, technologies, and culture, as well as the additional responsibilities and duties required by his role as chief executive officer of a public company.
 In establishing the salaries of our Executive Chairman and Executive Vice Chairman, the Compensation Committee considered their respective extensive investment, capital raising, acquisition and operating expertise, as well as the scope of their respective responsibilities.
 Our Executive Chairman and Executive Vice Chairman devote only as much of their time as is necessary to the affairs of the Company and also serve in various capacities with other public and private entities, including not-for-profit entities.